• Approach

 Rural Leader Learning Community (RLLC)

-The RLLC is a cohort of rural community college leaders who engage in professional development opportunities and explore innovative solutions to concerns that are unique to rural student success.
-Established in 2020, the RLLC involves a cross-functional group of 26 rural community college senior administrators from 25 states.
-Its members have deep on-the-ground expertise and a shared understanding of the rural context.
+The RLLC involved a cohort of rural community college leaders who engaged in professional development opportunities and explored innovative solutions to concerns that are unique to rural student success.
+Established in 2020, the RLLC engaged a cross-functional group of 26 rural community college senior administrators from 25 states with deep on-the-ground expertise and a shared understanding of the rural context.

-NCII launched the RLLC with funding from Ascendium Education Group.
-We recruited and invited rural college leaders and host regular convenings and webinars through which they explore common challenges and collectively address issues related to their redesign and institutional improvement efforts.
+NCII hosted regular convenings and webinars through which members explored common challenges and collectively addressed issues related to their redesign and institutional improvement efforts.
 The RLLC also created a series of briefs that explain rural colleges’ imperative to regain control of their regions’ talent pipelines, serve as engines of economic improvement, and thus provide opportunities for both individual upward mobility and regional stability.
+The Ascendium Education Group supported this initiative.